TheProfitPilgrim/MF_research_app/reports/Report ss_1.md

 * End date                                      = 01/01/2025
 * New portfolio is formed                       = every month
 * No. of portfolios                             = 36 - 1 = 35 (We cannot get the results of the most recently formed portfolio)
+* No rebalancing - portfolio is formed and held till end date

 Date is matched with each portfolio for calculating the Index return